-People may develop a headache after exercising for a variety of reasons.
-Dehydration, exercising in heat or at high altitudes, or muscle tension can all lead to headaches after exercise.
+Headaches can occur after exercising for various reasons.
+Dehydration, exercising in heat or at high altitudes, muscle tension, and other factors can all lead to headaches after exercise.

 In some cases, an underlying condition could be causing a headache after exercising.
 In this article, we look at possible causes of a headache after exercise, treatment options, and when to see a doctor.